blueo/mamc-site/site/about-us/index.md

 page_blocks:
 - template: content-block
   title: ''
-  content: "<p></p><p>Mount Albert Methodist Church is a friendly, welcoming congregation
+  content: <p></p><p>We are a diverse, welcoming community of Christian people, following
-    who meet together on Sunday mornings at 10 am.
-We worship God through music, acclamation through the sharing of a liturgy, fellowship, and teaching from Reverend Amos Muzondiwa and several guest speakers from within our congregation and invited from other churches and Christian organisations.
-We have an active Sunday School, four part Choir which gives regular concerts, and we are starting a Christian book club in the New Year.
+    the Methodist tradition.</p><p class="MsoNormal">We enjoy meeting together, sharing food, music and worshipping God.</p><p>We have an active Sunday School, four part Choir which gives regular concerts.
 We would welcome you as part of our church family when you visit us - with a shared cup of tea or coffee after the service.</p><p>Mount Albert Methodist supports various socially supportive community groups who meet regularly in our Church Hall.
 We also share support of the Beneficiaries Advocacy Mt Albert (BAMA) with St Luke’s Anglican Church.
-BAMA provides financial advice to beneficiaries.</p><p>Our church celebrated its 150th year of service to the community in 2016, and is now 154 years old.</p>"
+BAMA provides financial advice to beneficiaries.</p><p>Our church celebrated its 150th year of service to the community in 2016.</p><p>We’re part of the Auckland Methodist Synod, and Te Haahi Weteriana o Aotearoa - The Methodist Church of New Zealand.</p>
 - template: content-block
   content: "<p>The Mount Albert Methodist Church has many opportunities for Christian
     service within the church, and in outreach to the community.
 We can contribute